HIGH NET WORTH INDIVIDUALS

 d) If you have any complaints or concerns about our handling of your personal information please do get in touch with us and we will do our best to resolve these.
 You can contact us by emailing email@example.com

-In accordance with Article 77 of the General Data Protection Regulation, you have the right to complain about our collection and use of your personal information to the Information Commissioners Office or the data protection authority in the country where you usually live or work, or where the alleged infringement of the General Data Protection Regulation has taken place.
+In accordance with Article 77 of the General Data Protection Regulation, you have the right to complain about our collection and use of your personal information to our management team.

 In certain specific circumstances you also have following further rights: